cyanChill/Bookshelf/README.md

 - Utilized dataset to help with detection if the user has clicked outside the form to hide it
 - Learned how to store and retrieve arrays of objects in LocalStorage using JSON
 - Improving transition & animation styling abilities
+- Utilized CSS variables to make a simple dark mode